openrails/openrails/Source/Documentation/Manual/driving.rst

 At the bottom of the picture, some moving graphs are displayed that show the actual load of the computer.

-Referring to memory occupation, about at least 400 MB must remain free to avoid out-of-memory exceptions
+Referring to memory use, about at least 400 MB must remain free to avoid out-of-memory exceptions

 Viewing Interactive Track Items